goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 ---

 This blog post was adapted from a talk I've given a handful of times over the last year.
-It was designed to be a high-level talk accessible to a fairly broad audience, but hopefully has some interesting insights, opinions, and intuitions around sequence models for the dedicated researchers too.
+It was meant to be a high-level talk accessible to a fairly broad audience, but hopefully has some interesting insights, opinions, and intuitions around sequence models for the dedicated researchers too.

 ## State Space Models